Järvenpää City Library

 Newspaper reading room

-The newspaper reading room is open every day – also on Sundays.
+The newspaper reading room is located next to the main entrance.
 We subscribe to both domestic and foreign newspapers and magazines.
 Children's magazines are situated in the children's department and music magazines in the music department.The city administration has its information point in the newspaper reading room.

 The reference library is both a silent reading room and a collection of reference books.
 Items belonging to the reference collection are given as overnight or weekend loans with certain exceptions.
 If you need a place to do research, you can reserve a study room for yourself.
 There is also a microfilm reader/printer for which you can book a time at the information desk.